 What the two apps agree on

-Both apps reject the $15/month treadmill that dominates this category, which is why both appear in our list of dictation apps without subscriptions.
+Both apps sidestep the cloud-metered model that dominates this category, which is why both appear in our roundup of how Mac dictation apps price themselves.

 Both transcribe entirely on your Mac on Apple Silicon.
 VoiceInk runs local Whisper models; Infina runs NVIDIA's Parakeet model on the Apple Neural Engine.
 Either way, your audio stays home and dictation works offline.